Monday, November 23, 2020

 “What the?
 Are you kidding me–?”
 Nayleen demanded through clenched teeth.

-“Piercing it doesn’t work, slamming it doesn’t work, guess the only thing we got left is cutting it or setting it on fire entirely…” Sairek breathed.
-“Just what the heck is this thing...?”
+“Piercing it doesn’t work, slamming it doesn’t work, guess the only thing we got left is cutting it or setting it on fire entirely…” Sairek puffed, feeling sweat starting to accumilate on his forehead and temples.
+“Just what the heck are we supposed to do with this thing...?”

 It fully stood up now, though its aggression seemed to be momentarily paused as instead of ‘running’ at them, it was taking a slower walk once more.
 That didn’t stop it from raising one of it’s tendrils up overhead, swinging it downward towards Sairek.